The Risks of a Heat Stressed Lawn and How to Treat It

 Compacted Soil

 When your lawn becomes drought stressed, the soil can lose a lot of moisture and become very dense.
 The added weight of heavy lawn equipment and foot traffic can lead to the soil growing compacted, making it difficult for the grass to thrive.
-Soil compaction leads to moisture being unable to reach the root system.
-The roots grow weak and shallow.
+Soil compaction leads to moisture being unable to reach the root system, and in turn the roots grow weak and shallow.
 The soil’s density can cut your grass off from the water it needs to stay alive.
 A quick way to see if your soil is compacted is to puncture a hole in the ground with a screwdriver or a similar tool.
 If it’s difficult to push through, your soil is likely in need of water and aeration.

 Weeds